The Carmelites are a Roman Catholic religious order of priests and brothers rooted in an 800-year tradition of spirituality.

 Overlooking the world famous Niagara Falls, this Ontario facility provides Retreats, Workshops and opportunities for adult Religious Education.
 The Centre includes four Chapels, a religious gift shop, and overnight accommodations on twelve acres of beautiful grounds, within easy walking distance of the Falls.

-Carmelite News
+Carmelite Highlights

 ×